 What is a Mobile Food Dispensing Vehicle license? continued…

-With an MFDV license you are fully able to drive place to place throughout the state and your menu is limited to what your equipment can prepare.
-You also can offer catering services and are a licensed food service so can operate at a 1-3 day temporary event without having to pay a temporary event fee.
+With a Mobile Food Dispensing Vehicle (MFDV) license operators are fully able to drive place to place throughout the state.
+The menu items are limited to what the equipment on the vehicle can prepare.
+MFDV license holders can also offer catering services and may operate at a 1-3 day temporary event without paying additional temporary event fees.

 What is a Self-sufficient MFDV?

 A Mobile Food Dispensing Vehicle operator that can perform all food activities inside the vehicle, like storing food, preparing food and dishwashing, is self-sufficient.
 If later the operator were to expand operations beyond the unit’s capacity then they may need a commissary for storage or to conduct additional food preparation.

 The word ‘commissary’ has a lot of different meanings in common use.
 For Hotel & Restaurants (H&R) though ‘Commissary’ has a specific meaning.

 Commissary Definition: A Florida Department of Agriculture and Consumer Services (FDACS) permitted or H&R licensed food service.